ShivankK26/ShivankK26/README.md

 - Building an end-to-end trading infrastructure to provide the best UX for onboarding users to crypto.
 - Handling the entire product side from scratch and leading the research & development side.
 - Planning out the product roadmap and working on various partner integrations.
-- Worked primarily on the backend and integrations side of things including protocol-side.
+- Worked primarily on the backend and integrations side of things including protocol-side..
 </details>

 <details>